STAT545-UBC/STAT545-UBC-original-website/bit006_github-browsability-wins.md

 Some repositories consist solely of `README.md`.
 Examples: Jeff Leek's write-ups on [How to share data with a statistician](https://github.com/jtleek/datasharing) or [Developing R packages](https://github.com/jtleek/rpackages).

 If you've got a directory full of web-friendly figures, such as PNGs, you can use [code like this](https://gist.github.com/jennybc/0239f65633e09df7e5f4) to generate a `README.md` for a quick DIY gallery, as Karl Broman has done with [his FruitSnacks](https://github.com/kbroman/FruitSnacks/blob/master/PhotoGallery.md).
+I have also used this device to share Keynote slides on GitHub (*mea culpa!*).
+Export them as PNGs images and throw 'em into a README gallery: slides on [file organization](https://github.com/Reproducible-Science-Curriculum/rr-organization1/tree/27883c8fc4cdd4dcc6a8232f1fe5c726e96708a0/slides/organization-slides) and some on [file naming](https://github.com/Reproducible-Science-Curriculum/rr-organization1/tree/27883c8fc4cdd4dcc6a8232f1fe5c726e96708a0/slides/naming-slides).

 #### HTML